Associate Professor at King’s College London – S1.26 Strand Campus

 2008 – Fellowship for Professional Master’s Programme: Wireless Smart Systems

-2008 – Student excellence award, Italian Government, ADISU
+2008 – 3 x Student excellence award, Italian Government, ADISU

 TENTEN devices